Advancing precision medicine with computational modelling

 Constraint-based reconstruction and analysis (COBRA) provides a molecular mechanistic framework for integrative analysis of experimental molecular systems biology ...

-NATIONAL UNIVERSITY OF IRELAND, GALWAY
+UNIVERSITY OF GALWAY

 School of Medicine

 Discipline of Microbiology

 Tel: (+353) 91 49 5201